XRG2014/node.js-a-shell/README.md

 Now find these lines and remove them in ```~/Documents/.bashrc``` and ```~/Documents/.profile```, or which ever file you used to install Node.js:

-(If the lines don't exist in a file then you can ignore it and go to the next one.)
+(If the lines don't exist in a file then you can ignore it and/or go to the next one.)

 ```
 alias nvm="python3 -ub ~/Documents/.nvm/bin/nvm.py"